VegaDeftwing/OpGuidesHugoSrc/content/posts/metaverse.md

 {{< /columns >}}

 Bringing that point further, there's also no reason the space joining these virtual worlds needs to even be euclidean or that each land plot needs to be on the same scale.
-If you realllllly insist on having a system of land "ownership" that makes some some land more valuable, then that will quickly lead to the scale hack anyway, where land owners just scale down users avatars upon entering the plot so the space feels bigger.
+If you realllllly insist on having a system of land "ownership" that makes some land more valuable, then that will quickly lead to the scale hack anyway, where land owners just scale down users avatars upon entering the plot so the space feels bigger.
 This makes land value based on point 1. really weird, and goes a good step towards fixing the accessibility issue.

 <div style="margin:auto;width:70%;">